TheDanielTp/1st_Workshop_Java_Souls/README.md

 <img alt="Logo.png" src="resources/Logo.png" style="display: block; margin: 0 auto"/>

-In this project you are tasked with developing the basis for a text based role playing game.
+In this project you are tasked with developing the basis for a text-based role-playing game.
 You'll be creating a hierarchy of classes which will ultimately become assets for your game.

 Players should be able to choose between different character classes and then fight various